xSeanliux/xSeanliux.github.io/content/other/gulsmi.md

 draft: false
 ---

-<small> The sign images are from Prof. Shosted at UIUC - full credit goes to him. </small>
+<small> The sign images are from Prof. Shosted at UIUC, who extracted the images from the *Hethitische Zeichenlexikon*. </small>

 *Gulsmi* means "I write" in Hittite.
 This is a small webapp that aims to let you do the same from the comfort of your home without the hassle of having to get reeds (or chopsticks) and clay!